scrapy/scrapy/docs/intro/install.rst

 albeit with potential issues with TLS connections.

-**Don't** use the ``python-scrapy`` package provided by Ubuntu, they are typically too old and slow to catch up with latest Scrapy.
+**Don't** use the ``python-scrapy`` package provided by Ubuntu, they are typically too old and slow to catch up with the latest Scrapy release.

 To install Scrapy on Ubuntu (or Ubuntu-based) systems, you need to install